jenova-marie/wonder-logger/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Wonder Logger seriously.
+We take the security of Star Logger seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### Where to Report